PARC/ai-ethics/Committee-Guidelines.md

 # Committee Guidelines

-Document for the Committee to ask questions/mitigate the concerns of ethics in PARC projects
+Document for the Committee to ask questions/mitigate the concerns of ethics in PARC projects.
 Before starting a review consider whether or not any committee members have a conflict of interest related to the project.
 Can they be mitigated or should the members recuse themselves.

 If the scope of a project or the data changes in any significant way, projects should be sumbitted for review again.

-## Business development ##
+## Business development

 - Does the project require IRB?
   - Any study or focus group working with human subjects should go through IRB review.